Master’s Thesis Guidelines for Music and Technology

 The submission timeline and evaluation of the written component is project-dependent and can be organized as needed, either before, immediately after, or up to three months following the completion of the demonstration component.
 This process should align with the overarching timeframe of normative graduation time.

 In addition to the supervisor’s assistance with the written component, the university provides support for academic writing through communication and information retrieval courses with accessible online materials.
-However, it should be noted that there is no official translation or professional proofreading service for the written component at the Master’s level.
+However, it should be noted that there is no official translation or professional proofreading service for the written component at the master’s level.

 Oral presentation